Today, I’m going to talk about the difference between amateurs vs. pros in network marketing.

 One of the most important lessons I learned from Mark Yarnell was the importance of turning pro two hours per day.
 He claims that in network marketing there are amateurs (about 95%) and there are pros (about 5%).
-The pros make the big bucks and the amateurs make very little.
+The pros make the big bucks whereas the amateurs make very little money.

 The major difference between the pros and the amateurs is that the pros spend focused time every day (at least two hours) to build their network marketing business, whereas the amateurs don’t.

-He suggests that you turn off your technology and work the phone for two hours every day.
-Try to call or contact at least 30 people EVERY DAY to share your products and/or business opportunity with.
+Mark suggests you turn off your technology and work the phone for two hours every day.
+Try to call or contact at least 30 people EVERY DAY to share your products and/or business opportunity with them.
 Eliminate all other distractions and focus only on the activities that actually put money in your pocket (money producing activities).
 He claims that if you do that for one year you won’t have to worry about money ever again, and if you do it over a period of a few years you will be extremely wealthy.
 I AGREE.

 My take away from this lesson is that you shouldn’t fool yourself.
 If you really want to succeed in network marketing you need to look at what everyone else in the industry is doing and then go and do the complete opposite.
 You must spend as much time TAKING ACTION to build your business as you do thinking about your business.
 Most people have these two things reversed.
 Most distributors spend a lot of their time dreaming of making it big in network marketing, but they never roll up their sleeves and actually do the work.